 Unusually, you can even create borderless prints on matte and fine-art media, rather than just on glossy photo paper.
 And the soft proofing and hard proofing tools in the in-built software make it easy to get optimal results.

 There's a nice 3-inch LCD screen that's easy to use in practice, and connectivity is excellent, with built-in Wi-Fi supporting AirPrint, as well as Ethernet and a high-speed USB port.
-On the downside, it takes a while to print each photo, but it is worth the wait.(opens in new tab)
+On the downside, it takes a while to print each photo, but it is worth the wait.
+See our full Canon imagePROGRAF PRO-300 review.

 A large-format printer allows you to print your photographs at large sizes for sale, display or exhibition, as well as other large media such as posters.
 And the best Mac printer for these purposes is the Epson SureColor SC-P5000, which goes up to A2 in size.
 Using ultrachrome HDX inks, this printer delivers excellent print quality, with accurate and vibrant colors thanks to an internal color calibration sensor.